therealfakemoot/Obsidian-Dice-Roller-Tables/_Implementations.md

 ^button-duiq

 %%
-I would recommend making copies of this and the [[Race Dice Tables]], and tweaking it for each location that has different racial make ups.
+I would recommend making copies of this and the [[00-PARA/00 Resources/DnD/Obsidian-Dice-Roller-Tables/Race Dice Tables|Race Dice Tables]], and tweaking it for each location that has different racial make ups.
 (That is, if you care about minor details like this;)
 %%

 This  character's name is `dice: [[Name Dice Tables#^main]]`, `dice: [[NPC Dice Tables#^pronouns]]`.